-By performing these procedures, we comply with the requirements of the Dutch Standard 720.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.

-The board is responsible for the preparation of the other information.
+The Board is responsible for the preparation of the other information.